adamculp/php-security-checker/README.md

 # php-security-checker

-The objective is to provide a quick report of PHP security alerts, based on the contents from a composer.lock file, in an easy to use Docker image.
+The objective is to provide a quick report of PHP security alerts, based on the contents from a given composer.lock file, in an easy to use Docker image.

-More specifically this image includes:
+More specifically this image provides an easy interface to use:

 - sensiolabs/security-checker